 Research published in the American Journal of Sports Medicine found that reducing the landing shock of one’s strides — running softer — might help prevent running injuries.
 The study looked at 320 novice runners and assigned them to either a gait-retraining group with real-time, visual feedback or a control group that ran on a treadmill with no visual feedback on performance.
 Researchers later tracked the injuries of participants in both groups over the next year.
 The runners in the two-week gait-retraining program experienced a 62 percent decrease in running-related musculoskeletal injuries.1

-“Increasing your stride turnover rate will lead you to run with quicker, shorter steps,” said Ally Stone, LAT, licensed athletic trainer and performance enhancement specialist with the Froedtert & the Medical College of Wisconsin Performance Enhancement Program (PEP).
+“Increasing your stride turnover rate will lead you to run with quicker, shorter steps,” said Ally Stone, LAT, licensed athletic trainer with the Froedtert & the Medical College of Wisconsin health network.
 “When your foot contacts the ground quicker, this decreases the force your joints have to absorb.
 This can also help you become a more efficient runner.”

 Stone suggests a musculoskeletal evaluation, video gait analysis and strength and conditioning exercises to improve landing mechanics.
 She also recommends running on a treadmill to the beat of a metronome (there are plenty of free running apps with this feature) to become more aware of your cadence.